-- An evaluation summary report (ESR) for each proposal, including, where relevant, a report of any ethics issues raised and any security considerations; - A list of proposals passing all thresholds, along with a final score for each proposal passing the thresholds and the panel recommendations for priority order. - A list of evaluated proposals having failed one or more thresholds: - A list of any proposals having been found ineligible during the evaluation by experts; - A summary of any deliberations of the panel;
+- An evaluation summary report (ESR) for each proposal, including, where relevant, a report of any ethics issues raised and any security considerations; - A list of proposals passing all thresholds, along with a final score for each proposal passing the thresholds and the panel recommendations for priority order per indicative budget as listed in the call fiche. - A list of evaluated proposals having failed one or more thresholds; - A list of any proposals having been found ineligible during the evaluation by experts; - A summary of any deliberations of the panel; the report may contain multiple lists accordingly according to the different indicative budget lines.